aosabook/500lines/dagoba/chapter.md

 But this isn't the only pipetype function we're writing, and we'll see these ideas of query initialization and/or state initialization repeated over and over.
 There's always a balancing act when writing code between structured qualities and unstructured qualities.
 Too much structure and you pay a high cost in boilerplate and abstraction complexity.
 Too little structure and you'll have to keep all the plumbing minutia in your head.

 In this case, with a dozen or so pipetypes, the right choice seems to be to style each of the pipetype functions as similarly as possible, and label the constituent pieces with comments.
 So we resist our impulse to refactor this particular pipetype, because doing so would reduce uniformity, but we also resist the urge to engineer a formal structural abstraction for query initialization, state initialization, and the like.
-If there were hundreds of pipetypes that latter choice would likely be the right one -- the complexity cost of the abstraction is constant, while the benefit accrues linearly with the number of units.
+If there were hundreds of pipetypes that latter choice would probably be the right one -- the complexity cost of the abstraction is constant, while the benefit accrues linearly with the number of units.
 When handling that many moving pieces anything you can do to enforce regularity among them is helpful.

 #### Property